 - Dec.
 31, 2019 - The approved amendments came into effect.

 Payment relief program

-In July, Council approved the off-site levy payment relief program to provide further support to businesses and the development and building industry during COVID-19.
-Visit the fee relief section on our service changes page for details.
+In July 2020, Council approved the off-site levy payment relief program to provide further support to businesses and the development and building industry during COVID-19.
+The program is now closed.
+For more information please visit the fee relief section on our service changes page.